Turn the sound of any text into spoken words.

 Balabolka allows you to set bookmarks, which will divide the documents into smaller parts making it much easier to navigate – particularly for long documents.
 Position the cursor in the text, then click ‘Bookmarks > Insert named bookmark’ and enter a name.
 Bookmarks are invisible, but you can skip between them by right-clicking and selecting ‘Go to named bookmark’.

-6. correct the pronunciation of sound of text
+6. correct the pronunciation of sound of the text

 7. Try speed-reading